-- Advertising expense decreased by \$3.1 million, due mainly to lower print advertising in the first quarter of fiscal 2021 that resulted in part as a response to the impact of the COVID-19 pandemic. - Administrative expense increased by \$1.7 million, primarily attributable to an increase in company performance-based incentive accruals, partially offset by the elimination of an employment agreement-related liability. - Store-related expense, excluding occupancy, increased by \$0.2 million due largely to higher credit card fees and increases in various operating expenses to support our higher sales, partially offset by decreased employee labor and benefit-related expense primarily as a result of a continuance of reduced store operating hours in response to the COVID-19 pandemic.
-These reductions were partially offset by wage pressures that continue to reflect the incremental impact of legislated minimum wage rate increases primarily in California, where over fifty percent of our stores are located.
-In April 2016, California passed legislation to enact additional state-wide minimum wage rate increases from \$10.00 to \$15.00 per hour to be implemented in annual increments through fiscal 2022, with annual increases of \$0.50 per hour effective in fiscal 2017 and fiscal 2018, and annual increases of \$1.00 per hour effective in fiscal 2019 through fiscal 2022.
+- Store-related expense, excluding occupancy, increased by \$13.6 million due largely to increased employee labor and benefit-related expense, including a special recognition bonus for certain store employees related to performance during the COVID-19 pandemic, compared with lower labor from reduced store operating hours in the prior year in response to the COVID-19 pandemic, as well as higher credit card fees and increases in various operating expenses to support our increased operating hours and higher sales.
+The increases in employee labor include a tightening labor market that reflected wage pressures as a result of higher demand for labor in many of our markets.
+The increases in employee labor also included wage pressures that continue to reflect the incremental impact of legislated minimum wage rate increases primarily in California, where over fifty percent of our stores are located.
+In April 2016, California passed legislation to enact additional state-wide minimum wage rate increases from \$10.00 to \$15.00 per hour to be implemented in annual increments through fiscal 2022, including annual increases of \$1.00 per hour effective in fiscal 2019 through fiscal 2022.
 Additionally, certain other jurisdictions within California, including Los Angeles and San Francisco, as well as various other states in which we do business, are implementing their own scheduled increases, which may also include interim impacts effective at various points throughout the year.
-We estimate that the impact of the California state-wide minimum wage rate increase, combined with the impact of the additional minimum wage rate increases in certain other jurisdictions within California and other states, caused our labor expense to increase by approximately \$0.5 million for the first quarter of fiscal 2021 compared with the first quarter of fiscal 2020.
+We estimate that the impact of the California state-wide minimum wage rate increase, combined with the impact of the additional minimum wage rate increases in certain other jurisdictions within California and other states, caused our labor expense to increase by approximately \$0.9 million for the first half of fiscal 2021 compared with the first half of fiscal 2020. - Administrative expense increased by \$6.5 million, primarily attributable to an increase in company performance-based incentive accruals. - Advertising expense decreased by \$1.2 million, due mainly to lower print advertising in the first half of fiscal 2021 that resulted in part as a response to the impact of the COVID-19 pandemic.